Volume of business remains low on cotton market

-KARACHI: The local cotton market remained stable on Saturday.
+KARACHI: The local cotton market remained stable on Tuesday.
 Cotton Analyst Naseem Usman told that market volume remained low.

-Prime Minister Imran Khan sought proposals from industrialists on corporate farming to increase productivity of agriculture sector.
+Naseem also told that ICE cotton futures fell 1% on Monday on worries over global demand for the natural fibre amid a surge in coronavirus cases.

 The prime minister, while talking to the delegation, said that proposals suggested by industrialists are being incorporated by the government in decision-making as prosperity of the country is linked with the development of the industrial sector.